 In Bellevue, students in kindergarten through fifth grade attend elementary school.
 Students in grades six through eight attend middle school.
 Students in grades 9-12 attend high school.
 Students are assigned to schools based on where they live.

 We have an incredibly diverse district.
-More than 80 languages are spoken in the Bellevue School District, with over 30% of students speaking a first language other than English.
-About one in five students receives free or reduced-price meals.
+100 languages are spoken in the Bellevue School District, with 40.2% of students speaking a first language other than English.

-We have a staff of about 2,000 employees, including about 1,100 teachers.
-More than 380 Bellevue teachers are National Board-certified, more than any other district in the state.
+We have a staff of about 2,900 employees, including almost 1,500 teachers.
+Over 400 Bellevue teachers are National Board-certified, more than any other district in the state.
 More than 75% of our teachers hold a master’s degree.

-The district is led by Superintendent Dr. Tim Mills.
+The district is led by the Superintendent.
 Five community members make up the Bellevue School District’s Board of Directors, one from each of the five geographical districts.
 The board members are elected to their posts by registered voters for terms of four years.

 We are always looking for qualified applicants to fill a wide variety of roles in the district.
 Whether you are looking to be full-time, part-time or a substitute, we have an opportunity for you.